-Client SDKs support multiple user login types through different authentication methods.
+Meeting SDKs support multiple user login types through different authentication methods.
 A Login User is authenticated using their username and password (or through SSO).
 A Non-login User either uses SDK features anonymously (without logging in) or they are authenticated through the Zoom API.

 All SDK-enabled licenses support both Login user and Non-login User authentication.
 This enables SDK apps to implement multiple login types to support both scenarios.

 Some SDK methods, like Join Meeting, allow (anonymous) users to access those functions without authentication.
 Non-login users will not need to enter their username and password.
 No authentication process is required unless hosting a meeting on behalf of another user.